-Learn tips for cleaning out your spices in the kitchen, and free printable spice jar labels.
+Learn tips for how to organize spices in the kitchen, and get a free printable spice jar labels.
+These spice jar organization racks make your life easier and an organized kitchen.

 I admit it.
 I’m a sucker for labels.

-- Clear Glass Spice Jars *these are perfectly sized for the printable labels
+- Clear Glass Spice Jars *these are perfectly sized for the printable labels, but you can also use small jars like baby food jars or jam jars.

 - Plastic Funnels (the glass jars above came with one too)